GAMINGNOOBdev/Vibe/README.md

 |Start|Enter|
 |Select|Space|
 |Back|Escape|

 You can change these keybinds in the settings.
-The non-modifyable keys are the "shoulder buttons" and the directional buttons (mapped to arrow keys).
+The non-modifyable keys are the emulated "shoulder buttons" and the directional buttons (mapped to arrow keys).

 ## How to build
 Ensure you have the [pspdev toolchain](https://pspdev.github.io/installation.html) installed.<br>
-> Currently building only works for the psp and linux/macos (no windows support because f*ck microsoft).
+To build for both the psp and linux/macos just run
-After that just run
 ```bash
 bash compile.sh
 ```